The Future of Banking

 -

 Faster payment options, fraud expectations, and customer convenience are reshaping the operating environment.
-This section considers whether payment priorities are aligned to customer needs, risk controls, and operational capacity.
+This section considers whether payment priorities are aligned to customer needs, risk controls, vendor dependencies, and operational capacity.

 -

 Customers increasingly expect speed, transparency, digital convenience, and responsive service while still valuing trusted relationships.
-This section looks at whether service models are keeping pace with those changing expectations.
+This section looks at whether digital, branch, and relationship-based service models are keeping pace with those changing expectations.

 -